 Why is Prague in October a must-visit?

-Beautiful fall weather – Prague in October experiences the late fall weather which includes mild daytime temperatures and colder evenings.
+Golden fall weather – Prague in October experiences the late fall weather which includes mild daytime temperatures and colder evenings.
 There is little rainfall and no snow, which makes it a breeze to walk around freely.
 It is the perfect time to visit Prague before the cold weather hits the city!

 Buzzing culture – Prague is bursting with cultural activities and you can spend the evenings thoroughly entertained by Operas, Ballets, Black Light Theatre and Music concerts like the Lunchmeat festival.
 Foodies can indulge in the Coffee and Chocolate festivals and various food festivals.
 The city does real justice to its Bohemian tag and you can be assured to have fun!

-Big perks – The biggest advantage of visiting Prague in October is that you will avoid the summer and Christmas tourist crowds.
+Right before tourist season – The biggest advantage of visiting Prague in October is that you will avoid the summer and Christmas tourist crowds.
 You won’t have to endure people photobombing your selfies on the Charles bridge!
 Plus, the flight rates are cheaper and hotels offer discounts on room rates, saving you 10%-30% on your budget that you can splurge on tours and activities.

 Prague Weather in October